Lara-Barreto-Castanheira/Project-A-B-Testing-Vanguard/README.md

 Perform Statistical Analysis: Apply various statistical tests to determine the effectiveness of each UI variant.

 ## Visualize Results: Use Tableau to create visualizations that clearly communicate the results of the A/B tests.
-Recommend UI Design: Based on the statistical analysis and visualizations, provide recommendations on which UI design to implement.
+Based on the statistical analysis and visualizations, provide recommendations on which users interface design to implement.

 ## Test Variants
-Control: The current user interface, representing the standard design used by Vanguard.
+Control: The current user interface, representing the standard design used by Vanguard - Clients interacted with Vanguard’s traditional online process.
-Test: A new user interface, with design modifications intended to enhance user interaction and satisfaction.
+Test: A new user interface, with design modifications intended to enhance user interaction and satisfaction - Clients experienced the new, spruced-up digital interface.

 ## Metrics to Analyze
-Conversion Rate: The percentage of users who complete a desired action, such as account sign-ups or product purchases.
-Click-Through Rate (CTR): The ratio of users who click on a specific element or link compared to the total number of visitors.
-Session Duration: The average time users spend on the site or app.
-Bounce Rate: The percentage of users who navigate away after viewing a single page.
+1. Completion Rate: Percentage of users who completed the process in both the control and test versions.

+2. Population Characterization: Comparison of demographic and behavioral characteristics between users in the control and test groups.

+3. Error and Success Rate: Evaluation of the success rate and errors made by users during the process.

+4. Repeated Steps: Average number of steps that were repeated by users, indicating difficulties or confusion during the process.

+5. Time Spent (in minutes): Average time spent by users to complete the process.